bcgov/ols-geocoder/physical-address-conceptual-model.md

 accessPoint|Point| (x,y) coordinate location of a site's access point;

 Coordinates are assumed to be in lon,lat format (e.g., EPGS code 4326)

-### Topics to do
-fullAddress as business unique identifier, addresses in the real world, adding a sense of history, how are sites and parcels related, how are sites related spatially to the earth.